A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Overdose

-If you suspect an overdose of Lioresal, it is important to seek immediate medical attention or contact your local poison control center.
+If you suspect an overdose of Baclofen, it is important to seek immediate medical attention or contact your local poison control center.
 An overdose of Lioresal can be serious and potentially life-threatening.
-Here is some general information about Lioresal overdose:
+Here is some general information about overdose:

 1. Symptoms: Overdose symptoms may include extreme drowsiness, severe muscle weakness, respiratory depression (difficulty breathing), confusion, slurred speech, dizziness, seizures, and loss of consciousness.